whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-26-Luxor-Box-Subscription-July-2015-Review.md

 </DL>

 <p>"A WARM, DARK PURPLE WITH ELECTRIC BLUE SHIMMER.
 FOR THOSE WHO DARE."</p>
 <p>This color is in the purple family and although I rarely wear purple, this nail polish goes on dark so it's not that noticable.
-It pretty much looks like black but when the light hits it, then you'll see a mix of purple and blue color with shimmer.
-Great color for a night out.</p>
+It pretty much looks like black but when the light hits it, you'll see a mix of purple and blue color with shimmer.
+It'll be great for a night out.</p>

 <DL>
 <DT><a href="http://www.habitcosmetics.com/collections/colors/products/10-voodoo" target="_blank">Habit Nail Polish in <i>10 Voodoo</i></a></DT>